These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 When must the station licensee make the station and its records available for FCC inspection?

-B. Any time upon request by an FCC representative
+B. At any time upon request by an FCC representative

 SUBELEMENT T2 - Operating Procedures [3 Exam Questions - 3 Groups]

-T2A - Station operation; choosing an operating frequency, calling another station, test transmissions, use of minimum power, frequency use, band plans
+T2A - Station operation: choosing an operating frequency; calling another station; test transmissions; procedural signs; use of minimum power; choosing an operating frequency; band plans; calling frequencies; repeater offsets

 T2A01 (B)